MicrosoftDocs/fabric-docs/docs/data-factory/cost-estimation-from-azure-data-factory-to-fabric-pipeline.md

   :::image type="content" source="media/cost-estimation-from-azure-data-factory-to-fabric-pipeline/power-bi-capacity-usage-report.png" alt-text="Screenshot showing the details of the capacity usage report for Power BI.":::

-2. For Azure Data Factory you cab get all meter data from your current ADF subscription.
+2. For Azure Data Factory, your can get all meter data from your current ADF subscription.
 Build out a table and  plugin the values for customers.
 Create the table as shown in the case of the sample table.
-Like Data Flows Gen 1, you can get pipeline Capacity Units for pipelines in Fabric Matric App.
+Like Data Flows Gen 1, you can get pipeline Capacity Units for pipelines in Fabric Metric App.
 Given ADF cost, calculate Fabric cost for pay-as-you-go.
 You can interpolate it to one year to get discounted pricing.

   > [!NOTE]
   > In case of mapping data flow uses, we assume you will use Spark notebook or Data Flows Gen2.
 If you are using a Spark notebook, that is a cost you can estimate with the Data Engineering guidelines.